misener/GRTTWaK-website/faq/tips-for-readers.md

 ## How should I read my thing?

 Dan will introduce you, and everyone will applaud.
 You come onstage, and read your thing.
 The audience laughs, cries. etc. Then, everyone applauds again.
+You got back to your seat, and that's it.

-And that's it. **Please note:** GRTTWaK is not the place to work on your standup act, or promote your next gig, or read your current writing.
+**Please note:** GRTTWaK is not the place to work on your standup act, or promote your next gig, or read your current writing.
 There are other shows for those things.
 GRTTWaK is all about adults, reading childhood and teenage writing, as close to verbatim as possible.
 Please note that none of these are the title of our show:

 *   _Grownups Read Lengthy Prepared Introductions to Things They Wrote as Kids_
 *   _Grownups Tell Their Entire Life Stories, Then Read Things They Wrote as Kids_